The most famous restaurant in every state

 Rhode Island: White Horse Tavern, Newport

-Believed to be the USA’s oldest tavern building, Newport’s White Horse Tavern is a real slice of history.
-Established in 1673, it was run by a pirate in the 18th century and then served as accommodation for loyalists and British troops during the Occupation of Newport in the Revolution.
-Today the focus is fresh, local food: fish, clams and lobsters caught in Narragansett Bay and artisan cheese, honey and beef sourced from nearby farms.
+Thought to be the oldest tavern building in the United States, Newport’s White Horse Tavern is a true slice of history.
+Established in 1673, it was once run by a pirate in the 18th century – and later, it housed loyalists and British troops during the Occupation of Newport in the Revolutionary War.
+Today, the focus is on fresh, local fare: fish, clams, and lobster from Narragansett Bay, alongside artisan cheeses, honey, and beef sourced from nearby farms.

 South Carolina: Husk, Charleston